-The Company maintains an in-house internal audit function which assists the Audit Committee to ensure that the Company maintains a sound system of internal controls by reviewing key controls and procedures and ensuring their effectiveness.
-It is responsible for reviewing the risk profile and developing risk-based audit plans that will confirm and verify the existence and effectiveness of management's internal controls and risk management.
+The Company maintains an in-house internal audit function which assists the Audit Committee to ensure that the Company maintains a sound system of internal controls by reviewing key controls, processes and procedures and ensuring their effectiveness.
+Internal Audit is responsible for reviewing the risk profile and developing risk-based audit plans that will confirm and verify the existence and effectiveness of management's system of internal controls and risk management.